 Insides showing a copious amount of Magnequest:

-Picture in operation (in the corner you can see the power transformer has been taken away…with quick makeshift woden plate for the oiler cap):
+Picture in operation (in the corner you can see the power transformer has been taken away…with a makeshift wooden plate for the oiler cap):

 The 801-A’s filaments are starved.
 I read that Thomas Mayer put them on 6V in his linestages.
 I thought it would be funny to put it on 6,3V just like most newer idht’s.